What You Need to Know About Reverse Mortgages

 If one of the above circumstances triggers a maturity event, your lender will notify you.
 You will then have approximately six months to repay the full amount due, sell the home, or produce a deed in lieu of foreclosure, which grants your lender the right to sell the property.

 Given the recent uptick in multigenerational living, you should consider the other tenants in the home before taking on a reverse mortgage.
 For example, it isn’t uncommon for older adults to have adult children move in with them to help them manage the activities of daily living while saving money to purchase a separate home.
+To find out a bit more about being a landlord and screening check out Smartmove’s advice in this article.

 For many, such an arrangement offers the most realistic chance at homeownership in today’s world of soaring rents capturing too much of the average take-home paycheck to permit saving for a down payment.
 The typical U.S. rent exceeded $2,000 a month for the first time in August.